Go See the Doctor: Conception and composition

+During the school year of 1985–1986, two high school students wrote the lyrics of “Go See the Doctor,” which were written on the inside cover of their Calculus text books.
+Eli Whitley and Steve Swank of Gilroy High School where more interested in hip-hop lyrics and girls than calculus.
+Eli was from the Detroit area and with connections to Def Sound Studio, sold the song for minimal compensation.
+The studio would buy songs, then sell them for distribution to fill album space for recording artists.
+The original version did not have the triangle ding in it.
+Slight modification to the basic beat and kicker notes, it was refined for Kool Moe Dee to cut on a record.
+The two writers different backgrounds and witty story telling painted the pleasure and price of bad choices.

 During an interview in June 1987, Kool Moe Dee commented on "Go See the Doctor":

 The song, which Los Angeles Times described as "a story, in explicit language, of the contraction and consequences of a sexually transmitted disease", aroused controversy in the United States, but was used in a public service announcement in Germany.

 In a later interview Kool Moe Dee stated that "Go See the Doctor" was "the hardest thing I had to do in my career":

 Among the song's producers was Teddy Riley, who at that time was 18 years old and had previously worked on the Doug E. Fresh hit "The Show".

 Samples

 The song contains a sample of James Brown's "Funky Drummer" (In an interview with Vibe in 2012 Teddy Riley declared about this time that "Between me and Marley Marl, we were the first to sample James Brown").
 The song also interpolates Hank Williams's "Hey, Good Lookin'".